Dynamics of Majorana Fermions on a Quantum Computer: Introduction

 \section{Introduction}

-Since the discovery of topological insulators, the study of emergent quasiparticles has attracted great interest~\cite{PhysRevLett.95.226801,doi:10.1126/science.1148047,RevModPhys.82.3045,RevModPhys.83.1057}.
+Since the discovery of topological insulators, the study of emergent quasi-particles has attracted great interest~\cite{PhysRevLett.95.226801,doi:10.1126/science.1148047,RevModPhys.82.3045,RevModPhys.83.1057}.
 Among these, Majorana fermions \cite{Elliott_RMP2015_majorana} have received particular attention due to their non-Abelian statistics and potential applications in topological quantum computation.
 The use of Majorana fermions as a basis to develop a quantum computational platform was first proposed by Kitaev~\cite{Kitaev_2001}.
 Subsequently, Majorana fermions have been investigated both theoretically and experimentally, including studies of their dynamics under perturbations~\cite{PhysRevB.85.020502} and experimental realizations in engineered nanowire systems~\cite{doi:10.1126/science.1148047}.
 However, despite their promise, their technological use remains challenging.
-The real time evolution dynamics of Majorana fermions — particularly their behavior in driven or perturbed systems — could open implementation routes but remains relatively unexplored.
+The real time evolution dynamics of Majorana fermions — particularly their behavior in driven or perturbed systems — remains relatively unexplored.

+A quantum quench entails the preparation of a many-body quantum state in the ground state of an initial Hamiltonian, $H_i$, followed by the sudden change to a new Hamiltonian, $H_f$, which determines the system's time evolution.
+This protocol has been applied to the study of the entanglement dynamics of many-body systems, such as the transverse field Ising model (TFIM) \cite{Pasquale_Calabrese_2004,Calabrese_2005,10.21468/SciPostPhysLectNotes.20,10.21468/SciPostPhys.5.4.033,PhysRevA.69.053616}.
+Using traditional computers, these investigations have revealed that isolated many-body systems, even under purely unitary evolution, can exhibit emergent thermalization, universal entanglement growth, and dynamical phase transitions governed by underlying conservation laws and the structure of excitations.

 The emergence of quantum computing devices offers a new route for studying the dynamics of quantum many-body systems.
 In particular, quantum spin chains have become a natural target for simulation on noisy intermediate-scale quantum (NISQ) devices, because of the formal similarity between qubits and spin-$\frac{1}{2}$ sites~\cite{PhysRevB.110.075116,PhysRevResearch.5.013183,Bassman_MT2022, Lancaster_AJP2025,Gandon_PRXQ2025,LOTSTEDT202433,Monroe_RMP2021,Fauseweh_NatureComm2024}.
-Most studies to date have focused on quantities such as on-site magnetization or ground state energies.
-However, there has been little investigation into the dynamics of emergent quasiparticles \cite{Balents_PRA2025} like Majorana fermions on such platforms.
+Most studies to date have focused on quantities such as on-site magnetization or ground state energies \cite{Mercado_PRB2024}.
+There has been little investigation into the dynamics of emergent quasi-particles \cite{Balents_PRA2025} like Majorana fermions on such platforms.